minicooperj/Tucker/README.md

 Supermarket Users can register / log in to manage their product lists, push specials / coupons notifications, see customer requests / orders.

+to start install all dependencies:
+    npm install
+then start server:
+    npm start